pdoehle/swc-notes/openRefine.md

 * One feature is that we can see how columns relate to each other using scatter plots.
 1. *recordID* > *Facet* > *Scatterplot facet*
 * We can click on one of the scatter plots to select that particular facet.
-1. Drag a box on the scatter plot.
-This will filter out these particular data points from the scatter plot.
+1. Click and draw a box on the scatter plot.
+This will select matching entries in the data.

 ## Scripts from OpenRefine
 * One nice aspect of OpenRefine is that I can reproduce the same steps I just did on another version of similar data.